awsdocs/amazon-transcribe-developer-guide/doc_source/charsets.md

 | í | 00ED | û | 00FB |
 | î | 00EE | ü | 00FC |

-You can use the following International Phonetic Alphabet characters in the `IPA` field of the vocabulary input file:
+You can use the following International Phonetic Alphabet characters in the `IPA` field of the custom vocabulary input file:

 | Character | Code | Character | Code |